About the College

 Ohio State's College of Engineering and Knowlton School of Architecture strive to foster a learning culture that prepares students to be key contributors to society through their technological, professional and personal skills.
 Our faculty and our students thrive in an environment of new ideas and concepts that expand the understanding of science, engineering and architecture.

 In addition to being an innovative leader in engineering and architecture education, we endeavor to fulfill our university's land-grant mission of advancing Ohio's economic mobility, competitiveness and standard of living through our contributions toward technology and creativity, continuous improvement, a diverse workforce and lifelong learning.

 Transcending the traditional lecture/lab approach and instilling an early appreciation of the engineering profession, we distinguish ourselves by providing experiential learning for our students.
 For example:

-- More than 25 student project teams offer hands-on engineering experience for students to get involved and work collaboratively
+- Dozens of student project teams offer hands-on engineering experience for students to get involved and work collaboratively.

 - The university’s First Year Experience, Learning Communities and Undergraduate Research programs have all been named among the nation’s most outstanding programs leading to student success (U.S. News & World Report, 2016).

 |College of Engineering||Knowlton School of Architecture||Ohio State (Columbus campus)|